MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

     - For `path` in the input data section, use a value in the format `azureml:<production-data-asset-name>:<version>`.
     - For `pre_processing_component`:
       - If you use the [data collector](how-to-collect-production-data.md) to collect your data, you can omit the `pre_processing_component` property.
-      - If you don't use the data collector and want to use a preprocessing component to preprocess production data, use a value in the format `azureml:<custom-preprocessor-name>:<custom-preprocessor-version>`.
+      - If you don't use the data collector and want to use a component to preprocess production data, use a value in the format `azureml:<custom-preprocessor-name>:<custom-preprocessor-version>`.
     - Under `emails`, list the email addresses that you want to use for notifications.

     ```yml